Angela Ferraiolo: Life and career

 She has been a lecturer and a co-chair in visual and studio arts at Sarah Lawrence College, where she founded the computational arts program in new genres.
 She holds the Mary Griggs Burke Chair in Art and Art History at Saint Lawrence College.
 Ferraiolo has also been a lecturer for School of X/xCoAx (Weimar).

 Ferraiolo was an Electronic Writing Fellow at Brown University from 2009 to 2011.
-She has also been an artist in residence at the Intelligent Engineering Lab and Soka University (Hachioji Tokyo).
+She has also been an artist in residence at the Intelligent Engineering Lab and Soka University (Hachioji, Tokyo).

 She has worked for RKO (New York), H20 Studios (Vancouver), Westwood Studios (Las Vegas), and Electronic Arts (Redwood City).

 She has lived in New York.

 Works and publications

-Her work has been shown at New Museum, in the Terrestrial exhibit for Revolve (North Carolina) in 2018.as well as Nabi Art Center (Seoul), SIGGRAPH (Los Angeles), ISEA (Vancouver, Hong Kong), EVA (London), xCoAx (Madrid, Milan), Art Machines 2 (Hong Kong), New York Film Festival (New York), Courtisane Film Festival (Ghent), Australian Experimental Film Festival (Melbourne), the International Conference of Generative Art (Rome, Florence) as well as Expanded Arts and La Mama Galleria in New York, and at the Brick Playhouse in Philadelphia.
+Her work has been shown at the New Museum, in the Terrestrial exhibit for Revolve (North Carolina) in 2018. as well as Nabi Art Center (Seoul), SIGGRAPH (Los Angeles), ISEA (Vancouver, Hong Kong), EVA (London), xCoAx (Madrid, Milan), Art Machines 2 (Hong Kong), New York Film Festival (New York), Courtisane Film Festival (Ghent), Australian Experimental Film Festival (Melbourne), the International Conference of Generative Art (Rome, Florence) as well as Expanded Arts and La Mama Galleria in New York, and at the Brick Playhouse in Philadelphia.
 Other exhibit places include Microscope Gallery (Bushwick), New York Film Festival (New York), Courtisane (Ghent), AWXFF (New York), Collectìf Jeune Cinema (Paris), and the Australian Experimental Film Festival (Melbourne), as well as the International Conference of Generative Art (Rome), and the International Conference of Computer Graphics, Imaging and Visualization (Taiwan).

 Her generative videos have screened at the Australian International Experimental Film Festival, Melbourne, Views from the Avant-Garde at the New York Film Festival, and the Collectif Jeune Cinema, Paris.

 Ferraiolo is the writer and narrative designer of video games: